Doctors & Charities: NHS ’at breaking point’

 Most alarmingly, it would seem that cancer patients are facing longer waits to be referred to a specialist for cancer treatments.
 This is leading to minimum standard targets being missed.

 They also seems to a be trend occurring that more and more NHS trusts are having financial problems in balancing their budgets, and most worrying is that several NHS trust this year alone have been placed into the government’s ‘special measures’ procedure.

 The group of Doctors and charities who sent this letter also commented on social care and the damaging effect on the current cost of care is having on families who are not getting the help they need and deserve.

 In conclusion that letter says that ‘NHS and … social services are at breaking point and things cannot go on like this.’
 Suggesting that the NHS will fail if things aren’t changed and reformed.

 Most of us would agree that the NHS provides essential health care services.
 Doctors and Nurses and other hospital staff work hard to provide these services.
 The letter written by concerned Doctors and charities confirms that even with the best intentions our NHS is under significant pressure to deliver high quality health care within a budget which clearly isn’t sufficient to deliver the services it’s supposed too.

 We are seeing an increasing trend of medical malpractice leading to medical negligence both at hospital and at GP level.
 Could the lack of funding in the system be the cause of this trend?

 If you have been injured or suffered complication as a result of a medical malpractice, contact one of our Solicitors for a FREE no obligation assessment of your claim.
-Please contact one of our specialist Solicitors on free phone 0800 234 3 234 or from a mobile 0151 321 1000.
+Please contact one of our specialist Solicitors on 0800 234 3234.